Vitamin B12 Deficiency

 Quick Self-Care Tips

-- 2Take supplements if at risk
+- 2Take B12 supplements if vegetarian or vegan

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.